pecheylauren02/mp5_posh_portables/README.md

 ![Website Colour Scheme](media/docs/color_palette.png)

 I used a colour palette of light and dark green, as well as a beige colour for the products section to create contrast.
-I also added additional colours for all success/edit/info features and delete/warning/error features as well as to help categorise different statuses of messages & reviews on the profile & manage pages.
+I also added additional colours for all success/edit/info features and delete/warning/error features as well as to help categorise different statuses of messages & reviews on the profile pages.

-The buttons were styled using BootStrap v4 so all colours used were standard bootstrap classes and were not implemented in the css files.
+The buttons were styled using BootStrap4 so all colours used were standard bootstrap classes and were not implemented in the css files.

 - - -